Increasing demand for horticultural products

 Implementation in practice

+The training is job-oriented, experience-based and highly interactive.
 As a participant in this course, you receive an extensive training where theory is merged with practice.
-Course activities will comprise lectures, discussions, group work, case studies, excursions and field trips.
-Each of the components of the course has been specially designed to give you sufficient insight in horticultural value chains.
-And more importantly, this course creates a unique opportunity to learn from your peers around the world and share experiences with other horticulture enthusiasts.
+The course topics will be addressed through lectures, discussions, group work, case studies, excursions and field trips.
+Each of the components of the course has been specially designed to give you sufficient insight in the dynamics of the horticultural sector.
+And more importantly, this course provides a unique opportunity to learn from a wealth of international experience available among your peers around the world, the course facilitators and invited lectures and shared experiences with other horticulture enthusiasts.